by Carol Higgins

 August 1989 marked the first publication of the MVAS newsletter, Telescopic Topics.The newsletter is published monthly and provides a summary of the minutes of the previous month's meeting, reminders of upcoming observing sessions, and astronomy conferences as well as the latest news from the scientific community such as updates on NASA missions and the discovery of new celestial objects.

-Except for March and July, meetings are held the second Wednesday of each month at 7:30 P.M. at the Hamilton College Solar Classroom or Science Auditorium (see meetings) .
-Each meeting features a main program, and we have been fortunate to have many interesting speakers who have covered a number of topics including the Hubble Space Telescope, Mir Space Station, meteorites, planets, radio astronomy, double stars, solar eclipses, Galileo and Cassini spacecraft, and the Voyager missions.
+Except for April and July, meetings are held the second Wednesday of each month at 7:30 P.M. at the Kirkland Senior Center, Mill St., Clarke Mills, NY (see meetings).
+Each meeting features a main program, and we have been fortunate to have many interesting speakers who have covered a number of topics including the Hubble Space Telescope, meteorites, planets, radio astronomy, double stars, solar eclipses, Galileo and Cassini spacecraft, digital astro-imaging, the Sun and the latest news about NASA missions.

 Over the years, members have been very busy participating in a variety of projects, committees, and observing sessions.
 Projects have included building a number of telescopes, solar filters, binocular mounts and stands, dust covers, a magnetometer for only $3 to predict auroras, an ingenious Solar Observatory contraption made with #14 welder's glass that fits over the head like a mask, and the ultimate example of patience - grinding telescope mirrors.
 One member even designed and built a computerized satellite tracking telescope.
 Several folks have earned Herschel and Messier certificates awarded by the Astronomical League.
 In 1999, members started work on an ambitious project - building a sixteen foot Ash Dome Observatory.
-The main construction of the building has been completed and the dome is attached.
 The "finishing touches" were added in 2000.
-A 16-inch Meade LX-200 GPS Schmidt-Cassegrain telescope was installed on November 26, 2002 with a formal dedication of the observatory and telescope being held June 6, 2003 under cloudy skies.
+A 16-inch Meade LX-200 GPS Schmidt-Cassegrain telescope was installed on November 26, 2002 with a formal dedication of the observatory and telescope on June 6, 2003 under cloudy skies.

-Our membership has grown to cover a number of cities and towns in central New York, including the Utica area, Long Lake to the north, Syracuse to the west, West Winfield to the south and Sprakers to the east.
-We are an enthusiastic group of amateur astronomers, and our activities are dedicated to advancing the study, understanding, and appreciation of astronomy among members and the public.
+Our membership has grown to cover a large area in central New York, which includes the Utica area, Long Lake to the north, Syracuse to the west, West Winfield and Hamilton to the south, Little Falls and Sprakers to the east.
+We are an enthusiastic group of amateur astronomers.
+Our activities are dedicated to advancing the study, understanding, and appreciation of astronomy among members and the general public.
 We invite you to join us and share in the fun!